Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Introduction

 With this tool in hand, we can compute phase homology groups for point groups acting on $\R^d$, which are our model for groups of fermionic phases equivariant for point group symmetries.
 We do these computations for many 2d and 3d point groups, for both spinless and spin-$1/2$ fermions, and in Altland-Zirnbauer classes D and A (corresponding to $H = \Spin$, resp.\ $\Spinc$).
 Our computations use two avatars of the Adams spectral sequence.
 It is well-known that low-dimensional spin bordism can be computed using connective $\ko$-homology and the Adams spectral sequence over $\cA(1)$, and there is an excellent introduction to this technique by Beaudry-Campbell~\cite{BC18}, but we also use a variant, computing \spinc bordism via $\ku$-homology and the Adams spectral sequence over $\cE(1)$, e.g.\ in \S\ref{spinc_dihedral}.
 This is hardly a new idea, but there appear to be no examples of this specific kind of computation in the literature before now.
 We hope that our computations serve as useful examples of how to use this version of the Adams spectral sequence for \spinc bordism; this could be of independent interest.

 For 2d point groups, these phases have been studied in the physics literature using very different methods.
 We compare our results with those of other researchers in \S\ref{refl_compare}, \S\ref{inversion_compare}, \S\ref{cyclic_compare}, and \S\ref{dihedral_discrepancy}, and find agreement, providing evidence in favor of Freed-Hopkins' ansatz and our generalization.
-However, there is not yet work on fermionic crystalline SPT phases for most 3d point groups, so our computations are predictions.
+However, there is not very much work on fermionic crystalline SPT phases for most 3d point groups, so our computations are predictions.
 We do many computations and make many predictions, and in \S\ref{interesting_to_study} we collect a few that we think are relatively interesting or accessible.
 For example: \begin{thm*} Let $A_4$ act on $\R^3$ as the orientation-preserving symmetries of a tetrahedron.
 Then $\Ph_0^{A_4}(\R^3; f)$ vanishes, where $f$ is the local system of symmetry types for either spinless or spin-$1/2$ fermions in both Altland-Zirnbauer classes D and A. \end{thm*} This is a combination of \cref{spin_bord_X,chi_tet_spinful,spinc_chi_tet_thm}.
-Therefore, assuming \cref{equivariant_ansatz}, there are no nontrivial spinless nor spin-$1/2$ fermionic SPT phases equivariant for a chiral tetrahedral symmetry in Altland-Zirnbauer classes D or A. It would be interesting to see this prediction studied using lattice methods for fermionic crystalline phases.
+Therefore, assuming \cref{equivariant_ansatz}, there are no nontrivial spinless nor spin-$1/2$ fermionic SPT phases equivariant for a chiral tetrahedral symmetry in Altland-Zirnbauer classes D or A. Since the first version of this paper appeared online, Zhang-Ning-Qi-Gu~\cite[\S III.B, \S IV.B]{ZNQG25} studied these phases with lattice methods, starting from a different ansatz, but that the group of phases vanishes.

 In \S\ref{glide_s}, we leave behind the FCEP and consider a different class of examples, SPTs equivariant for a glide reflection symmetry, providing a test for Freed-Hopkins' ansatz for a crystallographic group that is not a point group.
 Lu-Shi-Lu~\cite{LSL17} conjecture a general classification of these SPTs: that if $\TP_d(H)$ denotes the group of $d$-dimensional SPT phases with symmetry type $H$, then the group of $d$-dimensional glide SPTs is isomorphic to $\TP_{d-1}(H)\otimes\Z/2$.
 Xiong-Alexandradinata~\cite{XA18} derive this classification using physics-based arguments.
 We use Freed-Hopkins' ansatzes~\cite{FH16, FH19} to translate Lu-Shi-Lu's conjecture into a statement about phase homology groups and prove it.